marcglasberg/asyncredux.com/flutter/advanced-actions/errors-thrown-by-actions.md

 * A user tries to log in with a wrong password
 * A user tries to delete an item that does not exist

-In Async Redux, when an action hits a problem, you are allowed to do the obvious thing and simply throw an error.
+In AsyncRedux, when an action hits a problem, you are allowed to do the obvious thing and simply throw an error.
 In this case, we say the action **failed**.

-Async Redux has built in support for handling these errors.
+AsyncRedux has built in support for handling these errors.
 It lets you observe them, show them to the user, or wrap them with better descriptions.

 ## Showing a dialog when an action fails